AdaCore/ada-spark-rfcs/considered/rfc-string-interpolation.rst

    {"The name is {Name} and the sum is {X + Y}."}

 Now that Ada 2022 will have a general 'Image function, this becomes much more straightforward.

-Expressions that are of a string type or a character type without a user-specified Put_Image aspect would be interpolated directly into the resulting string, while anything else would have the '*_Image attribute applied.
+Expressions that are of a string type or a character type, but without a user-specified Put_Image aspect, would be interpolated directly into the resulting string, while anything else would have the '*_Image attribute applied.
 Because Ada established the convention of putting a space in front of the 'Image of